ckeditor/ckeditor5/docs/builds/guides/frameworks/vuejs.md

 ### `editors`

-This configuration specifies editor builds available to the component.
-Editors can be either {@link builds/guides/overview ready-to-use editor builds} or [custom builds created from source](#using-ckeditor-built-from-source):
+This configuration specifies editors available to the component.
+You can use {@link builds/guides/overview ready-to-use builds} or [editors from source](#using-ckeditor-from-source):

 ```js
 import ClassicEditor from '@ckeditor/ckeditor5-build-classic';